The Ultimate Guide to Rainbow Beach Camping in 2024

 3. Explore the Carlo Sand Blow

-For unique things to do at Rainbow Beach, head to the Carlo Sand Blow, Rainbow's impressive 'moonscape' of windblown sand that also offers amazing views over the coast and K’gari, plus the chance to spot local kangaroos, birdlife, reptiles, and marine creatures.
+For unique things to do at Rainbow Beach, head to the Carlo Sand Blow, the beach's impressive 'moonscape' of windblown sand that also offers amazing views over the coast and K’gari, plus the chance to spot local kangaroos, birdlife, reptiles, and marine creatures.

 4. Check Out Double Island Point